 Step 1: Add your Heroku API token and app name as an environment variables

-Define two environment variable in your Pipelines settings for your Heroku repository:
+Define two variables in your settings for your Heroku repository:

 |API token generated from Heroku.
 Use a secured variable so that it is masked and encrypted|

 |Heroku app name|

 You can define these variable at the deployment environment, repository, or team level.
 The example below is shown with a repository variable.